 A health care provider who is participating in an IND, including an expanded access IND or single patient IND for emergency use, must maintain records for the investigational convalescent plasma unit(s) administered to the COVID-19 patient (21 CFR 312.62).
 Such records should include the unique identification number(s) (e.g., the ISBT donation identification number(s) of the unit(s)).

 Following issuance of the EUA for COVID-19 convalescent plasma on August 23, 2020, FDA has received numerous inquiries from blood establishments and health care providers regarding investigational convalescent plasma that was collected prior to the EUA and remains in inventory and the need to continue to collect investigational convalescent plasma while operational changes are being made to meet the requirements in the EUA.
-The Agency understands that investigational convalescent plasma collected prior to the EUA may not meet the Conditions of Authorization, specifically the requirement for testing plasma donations for anti-SARS-CoV-2 antibodies using the Ortho VITROS SARS-CoV-2 IgG as a manufacturing step to determine suitability before release, as well as qualifying the unit as high titer or low titer COVID-19 convalescent plasma, based on the results of this testing.
+The Agency understands that investigational convalescent plasma collected prior to the EUA may not meet the Conditions of Authorization, specifically the requirement for testing plasma donations for anti-SARS-CoV-2 antibodies as a manufacturing step to determine suitability before release, using a test referenced in the EUA Letter of Authorization, as well as qualifying the unit as high titer or low titer COVID-19 convalescent plasma, based on the results of this testing.
 FDA also understands that it will take time for blood establishments to develop the necessary operating procedures to manufacture COVID-19 convalescent plasma pursuant to the Conditions of Authorization set forth in the EUA.
 In addition, the Agency is aware that the National Expanded Access Treatment Protocol has been discontinued as of August 28, 2020.

 Considering these issues and recognizing the immediate need for convalescent plasma to treat hospitalized patients with COVID-19, we intend to exercise temporary enforcement discretion regarding the IND requirements for the use of investigational convalescent plasma.
 FDA intends to exercise this temporary enforcement discretion provided the following circumstances are present: